-During the 2016 Maryland legislative session, Anne Arundel County sponsored House Bill 617, Adjunct Instructor Program, allowing the Anne Arundel County Board of Education (AABOE) to issue an adjunct certificate to an individual who is employed to teach part time in an area identified by the AABOE as requiring a content expert.
-This bill did not pass; however, many Local Education Agencies (LEAs) expressed interest in the idea of an adjunct certificate.
+During the 2016 Maryland legislative session, Anne Arundel County sponsored House Bill 617, Adjunct Instructor Program, allowing the Anne Arundel County Board of Education (AABOE) to issue an adjunct certificate to an individual who is employed to teach part time in an area identified by AABOE as requiring a content expert.
+This bill did not pass; however, many LEAs expressed interest in the idea of an adjunct certificate.
 Given the recently proposed legislation, the certification subcommittee of the Teacher Induction, Retention, and Advancement Act (TIRA) was charged with exploring the concept of an adjunct certificate.